The Tower and Bells

 Restoring The Bells

-Putting the bells back into working condition will be a major (and expensive) project probably costing between £40-60,000
+Putting the bells back into working condition will be a major (and expensive) project.
+This would cost £30,687.60 based on a recent survey and we are now fund raising to restore

 There are 3 ways you can help: